Seven Things to Do When You Feel Like Giving Up on Writing

 Maybe you’ve realised that you had some pretty unrealistic expectations (e.g. “I can write my first novel in a month and become a bestseller overnight!)
 Maybe your goal was a good one, but you need a bit more time, or you need to pursue it in a slightly different way.

-If you’re struggling to decide whether your goals are realistic or not, check out Are Your Writing Dreams Unrealistic?
+If you’re not sure whether your goals are realistic or not, check out Are Your Writing Dreams Unrealistic?

 #6: Seek Emotional Support